RoMcGill/grand-park-tutors/README.md

 -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font, this is in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
 It is also familiar and widely used.
 This gives the user a feeling of familiarity and trust towards the site.

-* (update) The new font family used for the nav bar is 'Segoe UI', I chose this font after receiving feedback from family and friends who thought that montserrat was too sharp to be at the top of the page and would be better left for the page content instead.
-As a back up I added in some other font families that are not unlinke Segoe UI with a final destination of sans-serif if all else fails.
+* (update) The new font family used for the nav bar is 'Segoe UI', I chose this font after receiving feedback from family and friends who thought that Montserrat was too sharp to be at the top of the page and would be better left for the page content instead.
+As a back-up I added in some other font families that are not unlinke Segoe UI with a final destination of sans-serif if all else fails.
 ```r
 font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif
 ```